powtfolio/hammer/README.md

 `new` - Instantiate a new project.

-`config` - Change the configuration of the metadata standard
+`config` - Change the configuration of the metadata standard with a TUI

 `smash` - Flatten the shit out of your layers from '/layers/ to '/assets'.